 Jeremy was called to the Bar in 1981 and, having qualified as a Barrister, was then offered a position as a legal adviser in the Magistrates Courts Service.
 There he remained until he joined the Crown Prosecution Service in 1987 as a Crown Prosecutor.
-Having decided he wished to embark upon a wider career, he decided to join private practice and qualified as a solicitor in 1989, since which time he has been engaged in both prosecution and defence work as a solicitor and has been a partner in the present firm since 1990.
+Having decided he wished to embark upon a wider career, he decided to join private practice and qualified as a solicitor in May 1989, since which time he has been engaged in both prosecution and defence work as a solicitor.
+He became a partner in Palmers Solicitors in 1990 and director in 2021.

 Having an uniquely wide experience of the criminal justice system, he is able to advise on all matters relating to road traffic (and criminal) work from the simplest and most minor to the most detailed, complex and serious matters.